-That said, there are limitations inherent in using the free version of FadeIn, so it’s important to know what is and isn’t available to you in the demo version versus the full paid version.
+That said, there are limitations inherent in using the accessible version of FadeIn, so it’s important to know what is and isn’t available to you in the demo version versus the full paid version.

 What are the benefits of FadeIn?

 - Easy Sidebar Navigator.
-A navigator tool lets you quickly sort through and color-code your script to navigate it in many different ways, not just by scene heading, but by custom-marking sequences, plot points, or themes and characters.
+A navigator tool lets you quickly sort through and color-code your script to navigate it in many different ways, not just by scene heading but by custom-marking sequences, plot points, or themes and characters.

 - Dialogue Tuner Tool.
-This mode lets you edit all of the dialogue from one character in one window without having to scroll through the rest of the script, which makes rewriting characters a lot easier to do and even lets you check for frequency of word use and automatically adjusts line-lengths to prevent hanging letters from making an extra line.
+This mode lets you edit all of the dialogue from one character in one window without having to scroll through the rest of the script, which makes rewriting characters a lot easier to do and even lets you check for frequency of word use and automatically adjusts line lengths to prevent hanging letters from making an extra line.

 What are some flaws of FadeIn?